weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 Now, you are ready to start running Weaviate!

+> [!NOTE]
+> If you are waiting, you can check out the introductory materials.
+Take a look at the slide deck PDF, or the `intro_workshop.ipynb` notebook.

 # Part 2: Cluster setup

 This workshop is designed for you to use kubernetes.
 But you can also just use Docker.
 For Docker instructions, go straight to [section 2.2](#22-docker).